kulkansecurity/gitxray/docs/features.md

 * Reclaimed Usernames: Trusted contributors might have had their accounts deleted and then re-registered by malicious actors.
 GitHub allows a username to be re-released after 90 days, making this a possible attack vector.
 Learn more about GitHub’s account deletion policy [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-personal-account/deleting-your-personal-account#deleting-your-personal-account).

-Although we always recommend running a full unfiltered verbose X-Ray, it is possible to focus on unreliable historic activity by filtering for Warning keywords:
+It is possible to focus on unreliable historic activity by filtering for Warning keywords:

 ```
-gitxray -o https://github.com/SampleOrg -v -f warning
+gitxray -o https://github.com/SampleOrg -f warning
 ```

 ## X-Raying GitHub Workflows &#9881;